Favourite

 Information - Global Challenges

-Oil means we have used up more than half of
+Peak Oil theory says we have used up more

-will cost more and more to extract.
-Our whole
+left will cost more and more to extract.
+Our

-and power, is based on the unsustainable idea
+transport, and power, is based on the unsustainable

 oil for petrol, diesel, all plastics, all